testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** Interception tools include

-Downside: performance penalty, we measured 1ms.

-How to override, see bullet...
+:white_check_mark:  **Do:** Interception tools include record mode which ...; use this to become aware of the integration it self, but also to its various patterns.
+Ensure all variations are covered with testing.

 <br/>